nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 Sensor series
 *************

-Sensor series data is organized into a static set of columns, specified at init.
+Sensor series data can be provided for all sensor types.
-The sensor series :c:member:`bt_mesh_sensor_series.get` callback must be implemented to enable the sensor's series data feature.
+To enable the sensor's series data feature, :c:member:`bt_mesh_sensor_series.column_count` must be specified and the sensor series :c:member:`bt_mesh_sensor_series.get` callback must be implemented.

-Only some sensor types support series access, see the sensor type's documentation.
+For sensor types with more than two channels, the series data is organized into a static set of columns, specified at init.
 The format of the column may be queried with :c:func:`bt_mesh_sensor_column_format_get`.

-The ``get`` callback gets called with a direct pointer to one of the columns in the column list, and is expected to fill the ``value`` parameter with sensor data for the specified column.
+The ``get`` callback gets called with an index of one of the columns, and is expected to fill the ``value`` parameter with sensor data for the specified column.
 If a Sensor Client requests a series of columns, the callback may be called repeatedly, requesting data from each column.

-Example: Average ambient temperature in a period of day as a sensor series:
+Example: A three-channel sensor (average ambient temperature in a period of day) as a sensor series:

 .. code-block:: c